 Getting ready for your Inspection

-Whether it’s your Annual USDOT, BIT 90-day, or other state-required vehicle inspection, make it a policy to conduct the required regular Inspections on the vehicle and if you address issues when they come up you are likely ready for your DOT Annual or State Inspection.
-I would add, avoid any unneeded required repair issues documented on the report by making sure you take the time to have yourself or your team inspect the unit(s) Pre or Post-Inspection Checklist. prior and check everything right down to the wiper fluid, as any issue(s) will be documented on the report.
-A clean inspection is the goal so also double-check that the required Portable Fire Extinguisher is fully charged, and securely mounted in an easy-to-access location.
+Whether a USDOT Annual, BIT90-day, or other state-required vehicle inspection, make it a policy to conduct the required regular Inspections on the vehicle, and address any issues when they come up, you are likely ready for your DOT Annual or State Inspection.
+I would add, avoid any unneeded required repair issues documented in the report by making sure you take the time to have yourself or your team inspect the unit(s) Pre or Post-Inspection Checklist.
+Prior to checking everything right down to the wiper fluid, any issue(s) will be documented in the report.
+A clean inspection is the goal, so also double-check that the required Portable Fire Extinguisher is fully charged and securely mounted in an easy-to-access location.
 DOT also requires that you have Spare Fuses and Emergency Reflective Triangles on board at all times.

 Braking System and general operating condition of said vehicle

-Brakes are always a REAL big deal and they are visually inspected as well as tested.
-Having an Air brake system means you likely have a larger vehicle or transporting heavy loads.
+Brakes are always a big deal, and they are visually inspected as well as tested.
+Having an Air brake system means you likely have a larger vehicle or are transporting heavy loads.
 Here is a printable, CDL Air Brakes Seven-Step Checklist and Pre/Post Inspection Checklist that should be part of your regular inspection program.
-It is very important to have your driver conduct this simple test if operating an Air Brake System as well as a general overview of all items of your pre-inspection list prior to your DOT Annual Inspection to ensure the best possible outcome.
+It is very important to have your driver conduct this simple test if operating an Air Brake System, as well as a general overview of all items of your pre-inspection list, prior to your DOT Annual Inspection, to ensure the best possible outcome.
 The last thing you want on a report is a documented needed repair when it could have easily been avoided.

 Commercial vehicles require certain safety equipment for vehicle protection and for the safety of those in the vehicle